albibos/carbon-windows/README.md

 ```

 ## Functions
 The global is what you named the carbon window.
-For the above window, that would be "example".
 Our current additional functions are:
 ```js
 <global>.show(); // change opacity to 1